-I’ve found the best way to overcome procrastination is to reflect on and understand the reason you’re procrastinating in the first place.
+Many of these tasks are deadline driven which creates procrastination.
+I’ve found the best way to start overcoming procrastination is to reflect on and understand the reason you’re procrastinating in the first place.

 We procrastinate when we know we have to move forward with something specific and important, but there’s something missing in the situation that keeps us from taking action.

 The fact that you are procrastinating is often an indicator that something isn’t quite right.